austinhyde/IniParser/README.markdown

 # IniParser

-IniParser is a really simple parser for "complex" INI files.
+IniParser is a simple parser for complex INI files, providing a number of extra syntactic features to the built-in INI parsing functions, including section inheritance, property nesting, and array literals.

+**IMPORTANT:** IniParser should be considered beta-quality, and there may still be bugs.
+Feel free to open an issue or submit a pull request, and I'll take a look at it!

-## Examples
+## An Example

 Standard INI files look like this: